If you grieve losses in advance, you are not alone—or neurotic. Rather, you are experiencing an aspect of your highly sensitive trait.

 ― A.A.
 Milne

 No… as adorable as Eeyore’s neurotic gloom is, my sadness is something different.
+It is an inevitable result of the deep processing I engage in—a key aspect of my highly sensitive trait.

 For HSPs, this isn’t gloomy or neurotic.
 On the contrary, Elaine says, “Living life aware of death makes sense to me, provided it increases your appreciation of the moment.”
 Eeyore might say, “Mourning things in advance thing does not count as Gloomy Behavior, especially as it introduces dangerously Grateful Tendencies.”